Ggjorven/homelab/main/docker/mediastack/DEBUGGING.md

 ### Jellystat doesn't have permission/Can't create user

-If **Jellystat** doesn't have the proper permissions to access the `jellystat` directory or when creating a user in **Jellystat** nothing happens, check the docker logs using:
+If **Jellystat** doesn't have the proper permissions to access the `jellystat` directory, check the docker logs using:
 ```
 docker logs jellystat
 ```